Royspacex/Digital-music-store-analysis/README.md

-# Digital-music-store-analysis
+Digital music store analysis

-• Analysed the music playlist database using SQL to examine the dataset.
+1)Analysed the music playlist database using SQL to examine the dataset.
-• It helped the store understand its business growth by answering simple questions.
+2)It helped the store understand its business growth by answering simple questions.
-• Technical skills: SQL (PostgreSQL)